Understanding General Intercessions for Daily Mass

 1.That the Church, under the guidance of her pastors like St. Sylvester, may always be a faithful guardian of truth and a beacon of Christ's peace in the world, let us pray to the Lord.Lord, hear our prayer.

-That N. and all who served the Church faithfully in their lives may now rejoice with St. Sylvester in God's eternal kingdom, let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed may rest in the peace and mercy of God, let us pray to the Lord.Lord, hear our prayer.

 Option 2